FoxSamu/ShadeCode/README.md

 # ShadeCode
-A color scheme for IntelliJ and other JetBrains IDE's
+A color scheme for IntelliJ and other JetBrains IDE's.